Insider Inspiration for visiting Paris with Teenagers by Paris Teens

 Catacombs – an underground warren of bones and skulls removed from overflowing cemeteries in the 13th century.
 Need to book and go early as queues get huge.

-TOP TIP!
-Always carry a Student Card as many (most) historical buildings/museums are free/reduced for students, particularly from the EU.
+- Always carry a Student Card as many (most) historical buildings/museums are free/reduced for students, particularly from the EU.
 A passport/ID is not enough, it really has to be a student card.

 Louis Vuitton Foundation